← Back

 GitHub Action for automated SSH deployment and remote server management.
 Built with TypeScript, it provides easy programmatic SSH access for CI/CD pipelines, enabling secure remote command execution with comprehensive configuration options.

-Visit the project ↗
+Visit project ↗

 Table of Contents